Ray’z Arcade Chronology

 “The music has the classic Zuntata music as well as an arranged soundtrack for the games.”

-The trilogy's story unfolds non-linearly, starting with Raystorm, followed by Raycrisis, and concluding with Rayforce, despite the release order being different.
-While the games maintain their arcade roots, they incorporate additional storyline elements and gameplay features, such as in-game saving and local multiplayer.
-However, Raystorm is perceived as somewhat disconnected from the series due to its distinct setting and earlier graphical style.
+The trilogy's story unfolds non-linearly, starting with Raystorm, followed by Raycrisis, and concluding with Rayforce, which can be confusing for players due to the release order.
+While the games maintain their arcade roots, they incorporate additional storyline elements and gameplay mechanics, such as a unique code in Raycrisis that enhances replayability.
+However, Raystorm is perceived as somewhat disconnected from the series, both in narrative and due to its early polygon graphics, which feel less refined compared to its successors.

 “It's worth noting that the games' release order is not the chronological story order through the trilogy - the story actually begins with Raystorm, then moves on to Raycrisis and wraps up with Rayforce.”

-“The games play the same as in the arcade with a few optional UI tweaks available to make it easier for beginners to understand (in-game saving is also available and there's still local multiplayer for all games) but also add some storyline information.”
+“The games play the same as in the arcade with a few optional UI tweaks available to make it easier for beginners to understand, but also add some storyline information.”

 Critic Reviews